Orb or Wheel weaving spiders

 This family has recently undergone a lot of changes.
 The Nephila or golden orb web spiders, the Tetragnathidae or long jawed spiders are now described in their own family.

-About 30 genera and 260 species have been recorded in Australia. the large Genus is Eriophora (=Araneus) with 110 species.
+About 30 genera and 260 species have been recorded in Australia.
+The large Genus is Eriophora (=Araneus) with 110 species.

 None of these spiders are venomous to humans.